-1. An agent is not entitled to receive compensation for duties performed under a power of attorney unless the principal specifically provides for compensation in the power of attorney.
-2. An agent shall be entitled to receive reimbursement for reasonable expenses actually incurred in connection with the performance of the agent's duties.
+1. An agent is not entitled to receive compensation from the assets of the principal for responsibilities performed under a power of attorney unless the principal specifically provides for compensation in the power of attorney.

+2. An agent shall be entitled to receive reimbursement from the assets of the principal for reasonable expenses actually incurred in connection with the performance of the agent's responsibilities.